 It is unclear how the board chose which counties it wanted to investigate.
 At least one of the eight counties — Athens-Clarke — received no voter challenges this year.

 Over 350,000 voter challenges have been lodged since 2020, including 45,000 after July 1, after Senate Bill 189 went into effect.
-County election officials have rejected the vast majority of challenges, but they have done so with the guidance of the state board.
+County election officials have rejected the vast majority of challenges, but they have done so without the guidance of the state board.

 “The State Election Board has passed a bunch of rules, but the one rule they haven’t passed is anything related to voter challenges,” Manifold said.